Lisbon, Portugal skyline view over Rossio Square.

 Best Lisbon hotels around Avenida da Liberdade

-The One Palácio da Anunciada is a stunning 5-star hotel situated just off the Avenida.
+This stunning 5-star hotel is situated just off the Avenida.
 It has both indoor and outdoor pools, a restaurant, a spa and the most wonderful ceilings!
 The staff are very friendly and helpful.
 Book a room while you can.

 Of the 5-star hotels on Avenida Liberdade, I particularly like Valverde Hotel for its Art Deco style and beautiful architectural features and wooden floors.
+The World Travel Awards have voted it Europe’s Leading Luxury Boutique Hotel for 2023 and I’m not surprised.
 It has a patio area and outdoor pool, too, perfect for a dip after a day of sightseeing.
 Check latest prices.

-Torel Palace is a short elevator ride from the Avenida da Liberdade and a world apart with stunning views.
-Accommodation is spread across 2 traditional 19th century mansions, surrounded by a lovely garden including a swimming pool.
-Staff are friendly and rooms are spacious.
-Check current availbaility and prices.
+If you want to be in a quieter spot, this luxury boutique hotel is a short elevator ride from the Avenida da Liberdade and a world apart, with stunning views.
+Accommodation is spread across 2 traditional 19th century mansions, surrounded by a lovely garden including a

 There are several quiet streets within this neighbourhood so I wouldn’t rule it out as a place to stay although it wouldn’t be my first choice.